16 Traveller reviews from Holiday Watchdog

 "there is no better place in antigua than the hawksbill hotel excellent service throughout and a management team that care about their staff and their guests from mr & mrs menzies 1st time charity auction winners keep up the good work"

-- Travel date: Thu 23rd of October 2003
+- Travel date: 23rd October 2003

 paradise is the hawksbill